jtlapp/electron-affinity/README.md

 Note the following about calling the API:

 - The code imports the _type_ `DataApi` rather than the class `DataApi`.
-This keeps the renderer from pulling in main-side code.
+This keeps the renderer from pulling in main process code.
 - `bindMainApi()` takes both the type parameter `DataApi` and the string name of the API `"DataApi"`.
 The names must agree.
-- Main must have previously exposed the API.
-The window will not wait for main to subsequently expose it.
+- The main process must have previously exposed the API.
+The window will not wait for the main process to subsequently expose it.
 - The code calls an API method as if the method were local to the window.
 - There is no need to wait on APIs, particularly those that technically didn't need to be declared asynchronous (but were to satisfy Electron Affinity).